Self Employed – Can I go Bankrupt

 As such before you go bankrupt it is normally advisable to open a new basic account for your personal use.
 There are a number of banks which offer these accounts for free which come with both a debit card and internet banking facilities.

-Ideally you will also need a seperate account through which you can run your business transactions.
+Ideally you will also need a separate account through which you can run your business transactions.
 There are some banks who offer basic business accounts for bankrupt people which you can open for this purpose.

 If you struggle to open a basic business account the next best option is to open a second personal account and use this for your business transactions.